Prized Japanese pitcher Roki Sasaki says he intends to sign with Los Angeles Dodgers

 “I have signed a minor contract with the Los Angeles Dodgers,” Sasaki’s post said, in Japanese.
 “It was a very difficult decision, but I will do my best I can feel this was a correct decision, once I look back on my life as a baseball player.
 At my news conference for joining the club, I hope to wear my Dodgers uniform, feeling gratitude for all those who have supported me.”

-Los Angeles has up to $5,146,200 available in its international signing bonus pool, though the Dodgers could make trades in the next week to increase the amount by up to 60%.
+When Sasaki revealed his decision, the Dodgers had up to $5,146,200 available in their international signing bonus pool, though they can make trades in the next week to increase the amount by up to 60%.

+Hours after the news broke, Los Angeles sent 19-year-old minor league outfielder Arnaldo Lantigua to the Cincinnati Reds in exchange for international cap space.
+Lantigua batted .301 with 11 homers and 42 RBIs over 49 games in the rookie-level Dominican Summer League last season.

 The Dodgers are planning to use a six-man rotation, which could ease Sasaki’s transition to Major League Baseball, as the Dodgers attempt to become the first repeat champion since the New York Yankees from 1998 to 2000.